eddyerburgh/notes/docs/operating-systems/linux/filesystem.md

 Block devices are devices that offer random access to fixed size chunks (blocks) of memory.
 There are many types of block devices, like hard disks, floppy drives, and flash memory.
 These are all devices on which you mount a filesystem {% cite lkd -l 289 %}.

-The other common type of device is a character device.
-A character device is accessed by a stream of sequential data.
-Serial ports and keyboards are examples of character devices {% cite lkd -l 289 %}.

 The kernel subsytem that manages block devices is called the block I/O layer {% cite lkd -l 290 %}.

-"The smallest addressable unit on a block device is a _sector_".
+The smallest addressable unit on a block device is a **sector**.
 Most devices have 512-byte sectors {% cite lkd -l 290 %}.

 The smallest logically addressable unit is the block.
 A block is a filesystem abstraction, and the kernel performs all disk operations using blocks.
 The block size can't be any smaller than a sector, and must be a multiple of a sector {% cite lkd -l 290 %}.